nf-core/mag/docs/output.md

 **Output files:**

 * `GenomeBinning/`
-  * `[assembler]-[sample/group]-binDepths.tsv`: Bin sequencing depths for samples mapped against the assembly, i.e. according to the mapping strategy specified with `--binning_map_mode`.
+  * `bin_depths_summary.tsv`: Summary of bin sequencing depths for all samples.
+Depths are available for samples mapped against the corresponding assembly, i.e. according to the mapping strategy specified with `--binning_map_mode`.
 Only for short reads.

 ### QC for metagenome assembled genomes with QUAST